-3.9 Windows Users
+Windows Users

-Unfortunately, native Graphite on Windows is completely unsupported, but you can run Graphite on Windows in Docker or the Installing via Synthesize article will help you set up a Vagrant VM that will run Graphite.
+Despair Not!
+Even though running Graphite on Windows is completely unsupported (we fear that handling the escaping of paths in the regexes would result only in jibbering madness, and life is just too short; pull requests happily considered!), you are not completely out of luck.
+There are some solutions that make it easier for you to run a UNIX VM within your Windows box.
+The Installing via Synthesize article will help you set up a Vagrant VM that will run Graphite.
 In order to leverage this, you will need to install Vagrant.